The most important part of any affiliate campaign is the offer. If the offer doesn’t convert, then nothing else matters.

 It’s not uncommon for the exact same offer to be available through several affiliate networks.

-While it’s tempting to choose the first offer you come across – especially if it’s on your favorite network, don’t make a quick decision.
+While it can be tempting to choose the first offer you come across – especially if it’s on your favorite network, don’t be too hasty to make a decision.

-Instead, review other affiliate networks to see how many are offering access to the same offer.
+Instead, perform a review of other affiliate networks to see how many have access to the same offer.

 If other networks have access to the same offer, you’re in a position of power.

-Review each one, pay close attention to the benefits it offers it’s affiliates.
+Review each one, and pay close attention to the benefits it offers its affiliates.